google/oss-fuzz-vulns/README.md

 vulnerabilities, and acts as the source of truth for OSS-Fuzz vulnerabilities in [OSV].

+Each OSS-Fuzz vulnerability has precise impacted version and commit version information added.

 Users may submit PRs to update any information here.

 ## Automation